 Dog Breeds Start Developing

-"Archaeological evidence from ancient Egypt suggests that several types of morphologically differentiated dogs (similar to mastiffs and greyhounds) existed 4000 years ago," but most dogs were mongrels, or a cross between breeds.
+"Archaeological evidence from ancient Egypt suggests that several types of morphologically differentiated dogs (similar to mastiffs and greyhounds) existed 4000 years ago," but most dogs were mongrels or a cross between breeds.
 It wasn’t really until "the introduction of the breed concept and the creation of breed clubs in Europe in the 1800s" that purebred dogs became more common.
 Around that time the Industrial Revolution freed up a lot more time for British and American dog owners, so they started developing hobbies, such as dog breeding.
 Kennel clubs became hugely popular, and canine enthusiasts started breeding dogs for the specific looks that the kennel clubs deemed to be the standard traits of those breeds.
 For the first time, for instance, people who didn’t raise sheep had the time and money to own the smart dogs that shepherds used, and they defined a “breed standard” that all Border collies should ideally look like.
 Instead of shepherds breeding their favorite herding dog with their neighbor’s favorite herding dog (and winding up with dogs that generally looked alike), breeders started focusing on looks rather than temperament.
 Sometimes, breeders go a bit overboard, though.
 Unfortunately, since the more formal definitions of “breed standards” started, poor breeding practices have sometimes caused some breeds to become quite unhealthy.
-Breed standards "stress that dogs should be bred to bring out the best look in the breed, even though the physical traits of some breeds has detrimental effects on the dogs' health."
+Breed standards "stress that dogs should be bred to bring out the best look in the breed, even though the physical traits of some breeds have detrimental effects on the dogs' health."
 While I love the breed, the English bulldog, for instance, has been bred from having a haphazard look (by owners who wanted the dogs to fight) to a very specific “smooshed-in” look that produces breathing difficulties in the vast majority of these dogs--so much so that "the bulldog has been banned from plane travel in the cargo hold by many domestic and international airlines due to a high incidence of deaths."
 We love purebred dogs and often work with them, but these problems are part of the reason why we so often use mixed breed dogs at Pawsitivity (the other reason is that we love rescuing animals).

 Service Dogs Developed (At First, Just for the Blind)